kalessil/phpinspectionsea/docs/control-flow.md

 ### Literal and, or operators usage

-By literal operators we mean `and`, `or` keyword used "instead" of `&&`, '||'.
-Instead is double quited for the same reason, why we encourage to use `&&`, `||` - because of different operators precedence which differs.
+By literal operators we mean `and`, `or` keywords used "instead" of `&&`, `||`.
+Instead is double quited for the same reason why we encourage you to use `&&`, `||` - because of the operators precedence which differs.

 Please reference to the [official documentation](http://php.net/manual/en/language.operators.logical.php) for more details.
-Following case should give you a common idea about side-effects:
+Following example should give you a common idea about side-effects:

 ```php
     $x = false || true;  // is ($x = (false || true)) => true